DevOps-and-Cloud-based-Software/assignment-1/README.md

 ## OpenAPI Exercises

 ### Define Objects
-Scroll down to the bottom of the page and create a new node called 'components', a node 'schemas' under that and a node called 'Student' under that.
+Scroll down to the bottom of the page and create the following nodes:
+* components
+  * schemas
+    * Student
+    * GradeRecord

 The code should look like this:
 ```yaml
 components:
   schemas: